charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

 ```

 Required: `card_id` and `user_id`.
 Needed to grant access: `facility` (must match the reader facility code) and `doors` (comma-separated door names, or `*` for all doors).
 If `doors` is empty and `group_id` is set (or you pick a default access group in the import form), that group's door list is copied onto the card.
 Optional: `firstname`, `lastname`, `active`, `email`, `phone`, `department`, `employee_id`, `company`, `title`, `notes`, `group_id`, `schedule_id`, `valid_from`, `valid_until`, `daily_scan_limit`, `master`.
 Keypad PIN is stored in `card_id`; a `pin_code` column is ignored.

+Export CSV uses the same columns, so a round-trip re-import keeps door access and active status.

 2. **Go to "Import CSV"** (from the Cards page)
 3. **Upload your CSV file**